 - Curious what topics we discuss?

-- Visit our sessions page to see a complete list of conference sessions.
+- Visit our Learning Library to see a complete list of conference sessions.

 - You do not have to be in higher ed to get involved.

 - We welcome all who wish to participate to support our mission.

 - Learn more about our governance model and how we operate

 - All who participate must agree to the WPCampus Code of Conduct.

 This community (and conferences) are the brainchild of Rachel Cherry, a web engineer with a passion for all things WordPress and higher education.
 She loves going to WordCamps but there was never content focused on the topics she wanted to discuss as a higher education web specialist.
 The idea for the conference all started with a tweet in August 2015…

 … and has since formed into a widespread community of over 900 members and 6 conferences.

 Starting in the fall of 2015, WPCampus has become a thriving online community of networking, resources, events, and more.
 All WPCampus events and resources are open to faculty, staff, students, and even professionals outside higher education, from all over the world.
 Our main communication resource is a thriving Slack channel and we’d love to have you join the conversation.